Home | Resources | Behaviour | Executive Functioning Skills for Children

 Executive functions are a set of cognitive skills that helps people perform goal-directed actions.
 They allow us to pay attention, set goals, plan, organise, remember information, transition between thoughts and actions, and regulate our behaviour and emotions.
-These skills play a key role in how your child learns and performs daily tasks.
+Executive functioning skills play a key role in how your child learns and performs daily tasks.

-Executive functioning skills can be categorised into three areas:
+These skills can be categorised into three areas: